Amateur Radio Station

 -.-. --.- -.. . -. -.- --... .--

-Life member ARRL, RSO and others.
-Past member of many Ham radio clubs in the USA and around the world, including the JARL while stationed in Japan.
+Past member of many Ham radio clubs across the USA and around the world, including the JARL while stationed in Japan.

-I've held every elected and appointed office in many of these clubs, including the office of President of the Radio Society of Okinawa (RSO) several times during my 6 years there.
-I've also been the founding President of several Amateur Radio (HAM) clubs in the United States.
+I've held every elected and appointed office in many of these clubs, including the office of President of the Radio Society of Okinawa (RSO) several times during the six years I was stationed there.
+I'm also the founding President of several Amateur Radio (HAM) clubs in the United States.